anatoly12/anatoly12/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-I'm Anatoly Policastro, a Seasoned Full-Stack Engineer with 10+ years of experience in full-stack development using technologies like React, Angular, and Node.js.
+I'm Anatoly Policastro, a Senior Full-Stack Engineer with 10+ years of experience in full-stack development using technologies like React, Next, Angular, and Node.js.
 Adept at leading cross-functional teams to deliver scalable, high-quality web applications.

 - :house: I'm located at NY
 - :computer: I'm currently working as a Full Stack Engineer